 Soundview School's Collaborative Historical Novels

-While some of Matt Stenovec's students are beyond the middle grades, the work we were able to do together was so inspiring and certainly adaptable for younger students.
+While some of the writing featured here is by students beyond the middle grades, the work we were able to do together was very worthwhile and certainly adaptable for younger students.
 We wanted to share the teaching model with you.

 For the past few years, Matt's students have studied the Everett Massacre and written collaborative novels inspired by the events surrounding that bloody time in our State's history.
 Matt was inspired to teach a collaborative novel by a workshop with Joel Vilinski, who provided attendees with all the tools necessary for teaching this project.
 While it's a large undertaking, the learning students demonstrated after digging into historical events in order to tell the story of the time was remarkable.
 Hover over the title in bold to access the link to the novel.

-** Note: If you need any of our files in a different format for student accommodation, please feel free to reach out through our Contact page.
+** Note: If you need to access any of our files in a different format for student accommodation, please feel free to reach out through our Contact page.

-Marvin and Jennie Hoover, This is Your Life (an oral history play)
+Class of 2021 oral history play: Marvin and Jennie Hoover, This is Your Life